Milad-Akarie/skeletonizer/README.md

 ![](https://github.com/Milad-Akarie/skeletonizer/blob/main/art/united_skeleton_demo2.gif?raw=true)

 ### Skeleton.coloredBox
-ColoredBox and Container widgets with non-null color build a private _RenderColoredBox which is not accessible,this annotation is used to pass the color to the render tree
+`ColoredBox` and `Container` widgets with non-null color build a private _RenderColoredBox which is not accessible, this annotation is used to pass the color to the render tree.

 ## Customization